kaizacorp/allenxandria-gif-api/README.md

 If `top=true`, returns them in order of most points to least.
 If `random=true`, returns them in random order.

+Only one of the optional params is to be specified.

 # POST Routes:

 /new - params: `key` (required)
 --

 For adding new gif urls + tags to the database in the form of an object:
 ```
 {
   url: <gif url>,